 I mentioned this in my last post, but I’ll mention it again…

 Korea bounces between its porcelain hole in the ground and it’s western bowl and when winter chilling your bum (there’s no heating in public places), both are highly unpleasant.
-Every once in a while however, in hotels or the limelight of Seoul chic, I’d find a heated toilet with bedee and uh, air drying action.
-It’s got remote buttons to control heating, bedee and a small handful of tricks that I’ve not used.
+Every once in a while however, in hotels or the limelight of Seoul chic, I’d find a heated toilet with bide and uh, air-drying action.
+It’s got remote buttons to control heating, bide and a small handful of tricks that I’ve not used.

 Photo is taken in Busan’s train station.

-The Korean wave is heating up and finding global fans with speed.
+The Korean wave is heating up and finding global fans with speed with Korean drama and K-pop.
 When I see Korean pop videos it blows my mind!
 K-pop is the look, style and flash-n-sparkle that inspires Korean youth, these days.
 Fun, sexy, innocent, bold and futuristic, K-pop will seduce you with high-beam costumes, high-octane power dance moves and lavish glitz!
 Just click ‘Play’, dial the volume up a notch and prepare to be dazzled!